jSherz/jsj-blog/_posts/2017-02-23-speed-up-ansible-builds.markdown

 date: 2017-02-23 20:05:06 +0100
 categories: ansible infrastructure platform engineering
 ---

-I've always wondered if there's a way to speed up Ansible executions as creating a new SSH connection for each command seemed excessive.
-However, I'd never looked for a solution until today when I discovered a very neat feature that shares SSH connections called pipelining.
+I&rsquo;ve always wondered if there&rsquo;s a way to speed up Ansible executions as creating a new SSH connection for each command seemed excessive.
+However, I&rsquo;d never looked for a solution until today when I discovered a very neat feature that shares SSH connections called pipelining.